Noxalas/acit4420_scripting_exam/report.typ

 The courier optimizer successfully met the requirements of solving a multi-objective routing problem.
 By implementing a weighted heuristic on top of the Haversine distance formula, the system balances the competing needs of geographical efficiency and delivery urgency.
 The inclusion of comprehensive logging and data validation ensures the tool is robust enough for real-world data scenarios where input quality cannot be guaranteed.

 The Conway's Game of Life simulator highlighted the power of Python's dynamic nature.
-The use of a flat-list data structure for the grid proved to be an effective optimization for memory management, while the metaprogramming approach to rule parsing allowed for a highly extensible system.
+The use of a flat-list data structure for the grid proved to be an effective optimization for memory management, while the metaprogramming approach for rule parsing allowed for a highly extensible system.
 The separation of the simulation logic from the rendering layer ensures that the code remains modular and maintainable.

 Ultimately, this project reinforced the importance of algorithmic analysis.
 Understanding the trade-offs between exact solutions and heuristics provided practical experience in structuring larger Python applications using Object-Oriented principles.